-- "(D) Providing, for a period prior to the entry of such individuals into the regular course of education of an educator preparation program, preliminary education designed to assist them in successfully completing such regular course of education in such program, or referring such individuals to institutions providing such preliminary education. - "(E) Publicizing existing sources of financial aid available to students in the educator preparation program or who are undertaking education necessary to qualify them to enroll in such a program. - "(F) Paying such scholarships as the Secretary may determine for such individuals for any period of an educator preparation program. - "(G) Paying such stipends as the Secretary may approve for such individuals for any period of education in student-enhancement programs (other than regular courses), except that-
+- entry of such individuals into the regular course of education of an educator preparation program, preliminary education designed to assist them in successfully completing such regular course of education in such program, or referring such individuals to institutions providing such preliminary education. - "(E) Publicizing existing sources of financial aid available to students in the educator preparation program or who are undertaking education necessary to qualify them to enroll in such a program. - "(F) Paying such scholarships as the Secretary may determine for such individuals for any period of an educator preparation program. - "(G) Paying such stipends as the Secretary may approve for such individuals for any period of education in student-enhancement programs (other than regular courses), except that-